High-tech medical alert systems with added health and wellness features

 The WellBe Smart Speaker can be purchased for $189.
 Unlike most medical alert systems, it does not require a monthly subscription fee.
 You will also pay a shipping fee at checkout.

 The WellBe Smart Speaker is a voice-enabled virtual health assistant with medical alert capabilities.
-The Smart Speaker has an emergency response button you can press, or you can say, “OK, WellBe Emergency” to be connected to emergency services.
-If you're not in range of the speaker or not inside your home, this will not provide comprehensive protection like the smartwatch will.
-If you're looking for optimal medical alert coverage, you'll want to add on the WellBe Watch, which provides 24/7 on-the-go medical alert protection.
+The smart speaker has an emergency response button you can press, or you can say “OK, WellBe Emergency” to be connected to emergency services.
+If you're not in range of the speaker or not inside your home, this will not provide comprehensive protection like the smartwatch.
+If you're looking for optimal medical alert coverage, you'll want to add on the WellBe Smartwatch, which provides 24/7 on-the-go medical alert protection.

 I was impressed to see that the buttons on top of the WellBe Smart Speaker were written in Braille, making it accessible to older adults with low vision.
 The speaker is loud and clear, which is great if you have hearing loss.
 There are adjustable volume settings on the top, including a mute button.
 I pressed the mute button when guests were in the home so WellBe wouldn't speak while I was entertaining.

 The WellBe Smart Speaker uses your existing Wi-Fi connection to provide service.
 No worries if your Wi-Fi goes out, though; it can use 4G to make calls and connect you to an emergency response operator.
 In fact, I tested the emergency response button on the smart speaker, and I was connected to an operator in 25 seconds.
 That's pretty good!
 For comparison, the average response time for medical alert systems across the industry is 15 to 45 seconds.

 The smartwatch costs $119.95 and requires a $44.95 monthly subscription fee.
 The equipment fee is less expensive than the Bay Alarm Medical's prices for their SOS Smartwatch, but the monthly service fee is $15 more.
 Keep in mind that the WellBe Watch monitors your heart rate, which is a feature the SOS Smartwatch does not have.